navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 7. Unlock your wallet for staking

 To unlock your wallet for staking run the following

 ```
 pi@raspberrypi:~ $ navcoin-6.1.0/bin/navcoin-cli walletpassphrase 'XXXXXX' 999999 true
 ```

-Note: Your wallet password will be stored by bash in your bash history.
+**Note**: Your wallet password will be stored by bash in your bash history.
 Run the `history` command and delete the line containing your wallet password with `history -d XXX` where `XXX` is the number of the history line that is being displayed when running the `history` command.

 8. Check that you are staking